 On Windows Server you use Windows Server Failover Clustering (WSFC) to create the HA cluster, as described in Running Windows Server Failover Clustering.

-On GCP, the routing of incoming traffic to the active node in a WSFC cluster is managed by Cloud Load Balancing, which does not require an alias IP or static route VIP implementation.
+On Google Cloud, the routing of incoming traffic to the active node in a WSFC cluster is managed by Cloud Load Balancing, which does not require an alias IP or static route VIP implementation.

 Cloud Load Balancing uses health checks to determine the active node.